 Length: 32 pages

-This bill was introduced on March 2, 2012, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 2, 2012, in a previous session of Congress, but it did not receive a vote.

 Mar 2, 2012

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 Mar 7, 2012

 Updated bill text was published as of Reference Change.